nosas/blog/performance_classification/article.md

 * *F1-score*: The harmonic mean of precision and recall

 We'll examine these metrics in examples such as dog vs cat classification, cancer detection, and shooting arrows at a target.
-Afterwards, with the help of Keras and scikit-learn, we'll write code to calculate the metrics.
+Afterward, with the help of Keras and scikit-learn, we'll write code to calculate the metrics.
-But first we must familiarize ourselves with the confusion matrix.
+But first, we must familiarize ourselves with the confusion matrix.

 ---
 ## Confusion Matrix